andreasspindler/secure-sudo.sh/README.md

 Copyright 2025 Andreas Spindler <info@andreasspindler.de>.

 The author is a freelancer and systems developer with 30+ years of experience.

-As in the old days, this code was hand-written without the help of AI (exception: Google Translate).
+This code was hand-written without the help of AI (exception: Google Translate).

 This project is licensed under the terms of the MIT license.